Refugee Nation

-Refugee Nation is a 2015 proposal to create a new sovereign state to voluntarily resettle the world's refugee population to solve refugee crises.
+The Refugee Nation is a 2015 proposal to create a new sovereign state to voluntarily resettle the world's refugee population to solve refugee crises.
 According to United Nations estimates, there were about 82 million refugees and internally displaced people in the world at the time of the proposal.

 Proposal

 Refugee Nation was launched in June 2015 by Jason Buzi and received extensive media coverage in July 2015, beginning with an article in The Washington Post.

 In his proposal, Buzi offers a number of alternatives for creating a nation of refugees.
 These include: